croaky/webstack/vercel-go-cockroach/README.md

 Create a Postgres database:

-* Go to <https://neon.tech> to create a new Postgres database.
+* Go to <https://cockroachlabs.cloud/> to create a new Postgres database.
-* Enable connection pooling.
 * Copy "Connection string".

 Back in Vercel: